Business electricity standing charges

 All businesses pay a fixed DUoS standing charge for the maintenance of their connection to their local electricity distribution network.

-DUoS standing charges depend on the pricing set by your local distribution network operator and the import capacity of your business electricity connection.
+DUoS charges depend on the pricing set by your local distribution network operator and the import capacity of your business electricity connection.

 Fixed metering costs cover the installation, maintenance, and manual meter readings of a business electricity meter.